 Make sure to use the DJI Fly app during flight.
-Scan the QR code on the right to download the latest version.
+Scan the QR code above to download the latest version.
 The Android version of DJI Fly is compatible with Android v6.0 and later.
 The iOS version of DJI Fly is compatible with iOS v11.0 and later.